Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The current policy is to have an appropriate mix of executive and independent directors to maintain the

 independence of the Board, and separate its functions of governance and management.
-As on March 31, 2024,
+As on March 31, 2025, the

 The policy of the Company on directors’ appointment and remuneration, including criteria for determining